-However, ‘mindfulness’, is more associated with the self.
+However, ‘mindfulness’ is more associated with the self.
 Looking after YOU, which feels a bit funny.
-I’m so used to being mindful of others, especially those close to me, guarding them and protecting them that when it comes to shining that spotlight on myself, it’s just bizarre.
+I’m so used to being mindful of others, especially those close to me, guarding and protecting them that when it comes to shining that spotlight on myself, it’s just bizarre.
 Maybe you feel the same way?
 In which case, I’m going to take a look today at this mindfulness stuff and try and make sense of it.

-Briefly, I considered attempting to use the remaining top-left corner of the hob which was somewhat still intact to make my morning coffee but after I applied a tiny bit of test pressure upon the hob and heard a worrying crack, I quickly changed my mind.
+Briefly, I considered attempting to use the remaining top-left corner of the hob which was somewhat still intact, to make my morning coffee, but after I applied a tiny bit of test pressure upon the hob and heard a worrying crack, I quickly changed my mind.
 This was unexpected.
 It was going to be expensive.
-I wasn’t going to be able to cook anything properly until it was fixed.
+I wouldn’t be able to cook anything properly until it was fixed.
 There was such a mess in my kitchen.
-I was having a friend over later, what would they think?
+I was having a friend over later; what would they think?
 All these thoughts were running through my head as I stood there motionless.

-I walk over to the sofa and just sit down then start taking deep breathes, trying to clear my head.
-I was refusing to allow this one incident to dominate my thoughts and take over my day.
+I walk over to the sofa and sit down, then take deep breaths, trying to clear my head.
+I refused to allow this one incident to dominate my thoughts and take over my day.
 I was being mindful of the thoughts in my head.
-I was guarding myself against the negative ones and welcoming in any kind of positivity so that I could continue onwards.
+I was guarding myself against the negative ones and welcoming any kind of positivity so that I could continue onwards.
 Was I still going to need to deal with these issues?
-Yes of course I was.
+Yes, of course, I was.
 However, now with a clear head, I could do it without feeling so emotional, without acting irrationally.

 To me, that’s what mindfulness is.